-Criteria
+Criteria for Conferment

-- The title of Honorary Alderman / Alderwoman is to only be awarded following retirement of a Councillor, either by choice or at the will of the electorate. - To be considered for the title of Honorary Alderman / Alderwoman, a retired Councillor must have served at least twelve years (three terms in office) on Cannock Chase District Council (though the terms do no need to be consecutive) and be considered to have rendered eminent services to the District. - An Honorary Alderman / Alderwoman would not be entitled to receive any allowance or other payment.
+- 1.1 The title of Honorary Alderman / Alderwoman is to only be awarded following retirement of a Councillor, either by choice or at the will of the electorate. - 1.2 To be considered for the title of Honorary Alderman / Alderwoman, a retired Councillor must have served at least twelve years (three terms in office) on Cannock Chase District Council (though the terms do no need to be consecutive) and be considered to have rendered eminent services to the District.

-Process
+Process for Conferment

-- Nominations for this award must be made in writing to the Managing Director and should be received no later than two weeks prior to the Council's Annual General Meeting (AGM) in May. - Consideration to confer the title of Honorary Alderman / Alderwoman on retired Councillors will only be determined once per year, at a special meeting of the Council to be convened on the day of the Council's AGM in May (where necessary). - Nominations must be made by a serving Councillor on Cannock Chase District Council. - Following approval to confer the title, an address confirming the title of Honorary Alderman / Alderwoman will be presented by the Chairman of the Council at a subsequent meeting of the Council. - Names of Honorary Aldermen / Alderwomen will be inscribed on an Honours Board located in the Civic Suite.
+- 1.3 Nominations for this award must be made in writing to the Managing Director and should be received no later than two weeks prior to the Council's Annual General Meeting (AGM) in May. - 1.4 Consideration to confer the title of Honorary Alderman / Alderwoman on retired Councillors will only be determined once per year, at a special meeting of the Council to be convened on the day of the Council's AGM in May (where necessary). - 1.5 Nominations must be made by a serving Councillor on Cannock Chase District Council. - 1.6 Following approval to confer the title, an address confirming the title of Honorary Alderman / Alderwoman will be presented by the Chairman of the Council at a subsequent meeting of the Council. - 1.7 Names of Honorary Aldermen / Alderwomen will be inscribed on an Honours Board located in the Civic Suite.